femboyfin/dbdideas/killer_perks.md

 ## [Beast of Prey](<https://deadbydaylight.wiki.gg/wiki/Beast_of_Prey>) 📉 🗑️

-- Now grants Undetectable Status Effect as long as the Bloodlust Status Effect is active
+- Now grants Undetectable status effect as long as the Bloodlust status effect is active
   - Partially reverts a change from [8.5.0](https://deadbydaylight.wiki.gg/wiki/Beast_of_Prey#Patch_8.5.0) where it was somewhat reworked at the time it lost it's Bloodpoint bonus, effectively makes it so the 8.5.0 changes plus this change make it a direct buff rather than a sidegrade.
-- Now grants **30/35/40 seconds** of Undetectable upon losing the Bloodlust Status Effect
+- Now grants **30/35/40 seconds** of Undetectable upon losing the Bloodlust status effect
   - Maintains the 40 second linger effect from the current post-8.5.0 version, maintaining it's niche as a drop-and-surprise on demand jump scare type of stealth perk.